Hugo 'lost daddy to postnatal depression'

 According to The Samaritan's most recent suicide figures, there were 6,639 suicides in the UK and Republic of Ireland in 2015 and the highest suicide rate was for men aged 40-44.

-"I hate to generalise but the statistics show men's mental health and the male suicide problem needs to brought to the fore and more openly discussed," said Vicky.
+"I hate to generalise but the statistics show men's mental health and the male suicide problem needs to be brought to the fore and more openly discussed," said Vicky.

 Awareness posters in B&Q and Screwfix